 What can you do as parents to learn about your student's education, emotional or physical health?
 Talk to your student.
-Ask them questions about classes they are taking, the professors they have, their daily schedule, and grades they receive on exams.
+Ask them questions about classes they are taking, the professors they have, their daily schedule, and the grades they receive on exams.

 While Dordt cannot release specific academic or health information about students, we are happy to respond to your questions about campus policies.
 If at any time you are concerned that your student is at risk due to their emotional or physical health, please make us aware of these concerns so that we can follow up appropriately.
 Please due bear in mind that just like in your physician’s office, health and counseling services at Dordt require your student's signed consent prior to sharing information with a parent.

 Here is what you can expect from us:

 - Official letters of changes in academic standing are sent to the student at their home address.